LoyolaChicagoBooks/introcs-csharp/rst/learning-to-problem-solve.rst

 - Some things you will use all the time, but of course they start off as new and maybe strange.
   Knowing where to go to check is still useful but not sufficient.
-For much-used material that you do not find yourself obsorbing immediately, consider writing down a summary of the current topic.
+For much-used material that you do not find yourself absorbing immediately, consider writing down a summary of the current topic.
   Both thinking of a summary and writing help reinforce things and get you to remember faster.
   Also, if you have the current things of interest summarized in one place, they are easy to look